 I set myself a challenge: could I reverse engineer the entire process of writing the literature review, thereby saving frustration–and maybe even whole projects?

-I started by focusing on the underlying skills—how to dive into the databases, read for information that is relevant to the project, make important connections, conceptualize the field, and finally, write a rigorous review.
-Then, I created tools and processes to help students understand and complete each of these steps in their literature review.
+I started by focusing on the underlying skills—how to dive into the databases, read for information that is relevant to the project, synthesize important connections, conceptualize the field, and finally, write a rigorous review.
+The tools and strategies I created were tested and revised through the process of giving workshops and thesis intensives.